-''' Weeks 1 - 4: Chpts.
-1 - 4

-Test 1

-Weeks 5 - 8: Chpts.
-5 - 7

-Test 2

-Weeks 9 - 12: Chpts.
-8 - 11
+Chpts.
+1 - 4 Test 1 Chpts.
+5 - 7 Test 2 Chpts.
+8 - 11 Test 3 Chpts.
+12-14 Test 4 (FINAL)

-Test 3

-Weeks 13 - 15: Chpts.12 - 16

-Test 4 (FINAL) '''

-Tests will generally follow the pattern of 80% multiple choice, True/False, matching; and 20% essay, short answer questions or fill in the blank (spelling and grammar WILL be graded).
+Tests will generally follow the pattern of 80% multiple choice, True/False, matching; and 20% essay(s), short answer or fill in the blank (spelling and grammar WILL be graded).
 The final will not be comprehensive.

 - VIII.
 SPC Policy regarding "standard English": All written assignments should be presented using the conventions of Standard Written English.
 South Plains College requires all students to become proficient in "academic English," a form of English that is typically used in academic, professional, and business contexts.
 While slang, regional idioms, and informal kinds of self-expression are appropriate in some contexts, they are out of place in academic writing.
 Writing instructors and professors in courses across the campus expect all students to demonstrate proficiency in using the conventions of academic English in their written work, whether it is in-class exams or take-home essays. - IX.
 Student Privacy: South Plains College is bound by the Texas Open Records Law and the Family Educational Rights and Privacy Act of 1974.
 Information regarding these topics can be found in the South Plains College Catalog.
 As far as this class is concerned, I will NOT release or discuss your class performance, grades, averages, or attendance with anyone but you.
-This means that your parents, class counselors, principals, or any other interested party will not gain this information from me if they need this sort of information they must ask you for it.
+This means that your parents, class counselors, principals, or any other interested party will not gain this information from me - if they need this sort of information they must ask you for it.